Climate Change and Food Security

 National Research Council http://www.nap.edu/catalog/12877.html page 129)

-The graph below is from the same NCR report and this graph is taken from the IPCC 2007 assessment.
+The graph is from NCR report taken from the IPCC 2007 assessment.

-The IPCC absolute limit to crop tolerance before decline- from models
+For example, the IPCC absolute limit to crop tolerance before decline- from models is

 3.0° C from 2000, which is 3.5° C from pre-1900

-That makes the absolute limit for temperate regions and world agriculture.
-2.7° C
+That makes the absolute limit for temperate regions and world agriculture 2.7° C global average from pre-industrial